lkilpatrick/gitstream-mkdocs/docs/11_github-app-onboarding.md

     To get the full potnetial using gitStream, you need to set it as required check.

-To make sure gitStream can block PRs from merging under certain condtions you should set the following:
+To make sure gitStream can block PRs from merging under certain conditions you should set the following:

 1. Go to repo settings
 2. On the left pane select Code and automation > Branches